Laura is a technical writer. She enjoys playing the piano, traveling, fine art, and making jewelry.

 Yet another method of cleaning small pieces is to place them in a home ultrasonic cleaner with the manufacturer's recommended cleaning agent (if any).

 Read More From Feltmagnet

 Tip: Buy the kind of ultrasonic cleaner that you would find at a beauty store or possibly a drug store, not the kind you'd find for parts washing at a hardware store or other manufacturing store.
 Your budget will thank you, and they can usually be stored neatly in a drawer or cabinet when not in use.

-With this method, which takes much longer than the others, you get multiple credit because it not only cleans but also polishes.
-If you need to polish scratches out of small pieces of chain mail as well as clean it, nothing beats a rock tumbler.
+With this method, which takes much longer than the others, you get extra credit because it not only cleans but also polishes.
+If you need to polish scratches out of small pieces of chain mail as well as clean it, nothing beats a simple rock tumbler.

-1. Simply place the item(s) in the tumbler along with other stainless steel pieces or raw rings or stainless steel shotgun pellets (the tumbler should be about 1/2 to 2/3 full), close the lid, and run the tumbler without water or grit of any kind.
+- Simply place the item(s) in a rock tumbler along with other stainless steel pieces or raw rings or stainless steel shotgun pellets (the tumbler should be about 1/2 to 2/3 full), close the lid, and run the tumbler without water or grit of any kind.

-4. When you are done, use a fine-screened sieve and, over the kitchen sink or outdoors, pour out the contents of the tumbler.
-Start separating out the piece of armor from the tumbling medium(s) you used--gunshot, walnuts, etc. Don't worry about baking soda; it washes away easily with a little water.
+- When you are done, use a fine-screened sieve and, over the kitchen sink or outdoors, pour out the contents of the tumbler.
+Start separating out the piece of armor from the tumbling medium(s) you used--gunshot, walnut shells, etc. Don't worry about baking soda; it washes away easily with a little water.